aajanki/gcp-workflows-toolkit/README.md

 A Typescript library for writing [Google Cloud Workflows](https://cloud.google.com/workflows/docs/reference/syntax).

-Status: very experimental, only subset of Workflows features are supported
+Status: beta, not all workflow features are supported.

 By writing a workflow definition in Typescript, we can employ the Typescript type checking to catch many potential errors already during development stage.